LearnOnDemandSystems/docs/lod/lab-profile-cloning.md

 - **Export/Import**: Allows you to export the lab profile.
 Any media or files uploaded to the lab instructions will be in a content folder, and all lab settings and configuration will be in a JSON file.

-    >[!alert] Lab Profiles that have Start States configured on them should not be cloned.
-Cloning a Lab Profile with a Start State may cause the cloned Lab Profile to work improperly.
-If you need to clone a lab that has a Start State, remove the Start State, clone the lab and recapture the Start State.
+    >[!alert] When using Export/Import, some lab components are not exported, and will not be in a new lab profile when you import the exported files.
+It is highly recommended to use **Save As** to clone lab profiles.
+You should only use Export/Import to clone a lab if you accept the risk that the cloned lab may not contain all lab components and settings.

 ## Save As